Whitepapers

 NXLog Platform’s log collection technology is designed around the concept of structured logging.

 When NXLog Platform’s log collector receives an event, it represents the events by a set of fields.
 Any changes to an event are performed by reading from and writing to those fields.
-See log records and fields in the NXLog Platform User Guide for more details.
+Extraction of unstructured log data can be done with regular expressions, XML pattern databases, or Grok patterns.

-NXLog Platform’s log collector integrates with different log sources and destinations and is capable of reading logs directly from, or writing to, structured sources.
-For example, collecting logs from the Windows Event Log API, different databases, or structured formats such as JSON, and mapping the data directly to event record fields.
+NXLog Platform’s log collector integrates with many log sources and destinations and is capable of reading logs directly from, or writing to, structured sources.
+For example, collecting logs from the Windows Event Log API, different databases, or structured formats such as JSON or XML, and mapping the data directly to event record fields.

 NXLog Platform can classify, correlate, and filter events according to fields, as required for log processing and alerting.
 Further analytics, if necessary, can be performed after log data has been collected and processed by NXLog Platform.